cdmoro/literature-clock/README.md

 - [Themes](#themes): the clock has `colour themes` and `special themes` and each theme has light and dark variants, of course
   - Random colour theme: see a different colour theme each minute, isn't that even cooler? ([link](https://literatureclock.netlify.app/?theme=color-system))
 - Fade effect
+- Share your favourite quotes across your social media!
 - Font personalization: if you don't like the default font of a theme, that's perfectly fine, we won't judge you, so you can change it for another using the `font` param!
 - Progress bar: why? because it is cute :)
 - Responsive: no matter how long a quote is, it will always look good on desktop and mobile 😎